 Due to the diversity of product technologies and current lack of uniform industry standards, it is impossible to point to one source as the complete list of qualifying SSL products for inclusion in Act 129 efficiency programs.
 A combination of industry-accepted references have been collected to generate minimum criteria for the most complete list of products while not sacrificing quality and legitimacy of savings.

 All SSL products must be submitted for three tests before they can be distributed.
 The In Situ Temperature Measurement Test (ISTMT) measures the LED source case temperature within the LED system while it is operating in its designed position and environment.
 The LM-79 test measures the electrical and photometric details of an SSL product including the total luminous flux, luminous intensity distribution, electrical power, efficacy, and color characteristics.
 The LM-80 test measures the lumen maintenance of a product to determine the point at which the light emitted from an LED depreciates to a level where it is no longer considered adequate for a specific application.
+Design Lights Consortium testing requirements allow the use of ithe LM-84 test to demonstrate lumen maintenance in lieu of the LM-80 test and ISTMT.
+The LM-84 test measures luminous flux and color maintenance.

 ENERGY STAR (a standard developed by the Environmental Protection Agency and the Department of Energy) and the Design Lights Consortium (a project developed by the Northeast Energy Efficiency Partnership) both provide “Qualified Products Lists” for consumer use in selecting the most efficient equipment.
-Both standards set minimum requirements for all categories tested under ISTMT, LM-79, and LM-80 tests.
-Besides meeting the minimum requirements, both standards also require that the testing be done at a testing facility approved by the standard’s governing agency.
+Both standards set minimum requirements for all categories tested under ISTMT, LM-79, LM-80, and LM-84 tests (if applicable).
+Both standards require that the testing be done at a testing facility approved by the standard’s governing agency.

-For Act 129 energy efficiency measure saving qualification, products must meet the minimum requirements of either agency.
+For Act 129 energy efficiency measure saving qualification, products must meet the minimum requirements of ENERGY STAR or the Design Lights Consortium.
 Products found on the Qualified Products List set by either agency can be submitted for Act 129 energy efficiency programs with no additional supporting information.
 Products meeting the minimum requirements but not listed can still be considered for inclusion in Act 129 energy efficiency programs by submitting the following documentation to show compliance with the minimum product category criteria as described above:

 Manufacturer’s product information sheet